Lee Roy Caffey: Chicago Bears

 On January 21, 1970, after Lombardi's departure from Green Bay, Caffey, Elijah Pitts, and Bob Hyland were traded to the Chicago Bears for the second overall pick in the 1970 NFL draft (#2-Mike McCoy).
-Caffey would start all 14 games as outside linebacker for the Bears, beside Hall of Famer Dick Butkus, in the 1970 season under Head Coach George Halas.
+Caffey would start all 14 games as outside linebacker for the Bears, beside Hall of Famer Dick Butkus, in the 1970 season under Head Coach Jim Dooley.
 Caffey wore #60 as a Bear.

 Dallas Cowboys

 On September 21, 1971, Caffey was acquired by the Dallas Cowboys in a trade for a seventh round draft choice (#182-Jim Osborne) and played in 6 games as a Cowboy.
 After acquiring several other former Packers, Head Coach Tom Landry called Caffey his ‘insurance policy’.
 He was also a player mentor for the franchise's first championship team (Super Bowl VI) under Tom Landry, where Caffey received his third career Super Bowl ring and fourth NFL championship ring.
 Caffey wore #60 as a Cowboy.